michaelx/Shaarli/doc/md/Installation.md

 Also, please make sure your server is properly [configured](Server-configuration.md).

 ## Using Docker

 [See the documentation](Docker.md)

 ## Finish Installation

 Once Shaarli is downloaded and files have been placed at the correct location, open this location your web browser.

-Setup your Shaarli installation, and it's ready to use!
+Enter basic settings for your Shaarli installation, and it's ready to use!

+![](images/07-installation.jpg)

 Congratulations!
 Your Shaarli is now available at `https://shaarli.mydomain.org`.

-![](images/07-installation.jpg)
+You can further [configure Shaarli](Shaarli-configuration.md), setup [Plugins](Plugins.md) or [additional software](Community-&-Related-software.md).

 ## Upgrading Shaarli